 While many forms of qigong have come to attention in the West in recent years, not all emphasize the individual activation and management of one’s personal qi, a keynote of Yi Ren® Qigong, founded by Dr. Guan-Cheng Sun, a Chinese molecular geneticist.
 His personal healing and subsequent practice lead him to attempt to understand the scientific basis for what he experienced through qi gong.
 Following his studies in China and Japan, Dr. Sun came to the United States and worked in his field at the University of Washington.
 In the 1990s, he started the Institute of Qigong and Integrative Medicine www.iqim.org, now based on Bothell, Washington.
 Dr. Sun continues to offer classes through the institute, though his teaching now is largely limited to advanced students.

 To practice and to benefit from Yi Ren® Qigong, physical fitness is unnecessary.
-While it is helpful to be able to be able to follow the physical part of the exercises, you only need to be able to follow the instructions with your mind.
+While it is helpful to be able to be able to follow the physical part of the exercises, you only need to be able to follow the instructions with your mind to experience a benefit.

 *”A Comprehensive Review of Health Benefits of Qigong and Tai Chi”, Roger Jahnke, OMD, Linda Larkey, PhD, Carol Rogers, Jennifer Etnier, PhD, and Fang Lin, National Institutes of Health, Public Access author manuscript